rosensilva/ballerina-samples/web-socket-sample/README.md

     You can insert your name and age to the respective text input boxes.
 Then the client will connect to the chat application  once you press the `Connect` button.

     **Send chat messages**
-    You can send new messages to chat using the chat application client by typing the message in the provided text box and pressing send button.
+    You can type new messages to the chat in the provided text box.
+Then the client will send the message to the chat application once you press the `Send` button.

     **Recieve chat messages**
     You can see the new messages as they arrive in the chat application client user interface.

+    **Exit from the chat**
+    You can exit from the chat application once you press the `Disconnect` button.

     **Join multiple clients to the chat server**
     You can login to chat application using multiple browsers or from the same browser.
 To test this, you can open multiple instances of `websocket-chat-app/chat_web_client/index.html` from your browser/s.